 Modesty

 As a general rule of thumb, follow Southwestern’s dress code.
-However, exceptions are made (such as wearing shorts or hats).
-Be sure that the clothes worn are modest and not revealing too much, inappropriately.
-This means longer shorts, no tank tops, etc. Again, keeping the culture in mind, do not cause a reason for offense.
+However, exceptions can be made depending on place of service (such as wearing shorts or hats).
+Be sure that the clothes worn are modest and not revealing.
+This means longer shorts, no tank tops, etc. Again, keeping cultural sensitivities in mind, do not cause a reason for offense.
 Consult your Professor/Team Leader on specifics of dress code in country.

 Think light and small

 In some countries, not as much space is available.
 It is always a good idea to pack light and small so you can move about the country comfortably.
-If you are able to wash clothes in country, this will be ideal, as it will enable you to pack less.
 Try to only pack essentials.

 Plug adapters and power converters

 Each country has its own way of providing electricy and power for digital devices and appliances.
 Please go to whatplug.info/from/usa to find out what kind of plug adapter you may need for the country you are going to.
+Internation adaptors are readily available at travel or luggage stores.

 Luggage regulations and recommendations

 Always consult with your airline about luggage regulations before departure, such as how many checked bags, weight of checked back, carry-on(s), and other recommendations, such as what to pack and not pack.
 Consult TSA.gov for more information.

+If your final destination requires that you have an additional domestic flight, be aware that domestic weight limits are generally lower (33 lbs. vs. the international standard of 50 lbs).

 If you exceed the allotted baggage amount or weight, you will be responsible for this fee.